 In ZBB, all the numbers reset to zero and given a fresh thought over all the items of the budget.
 The new numbers of every item shall be justified with proper reasoning and shall not be ad hoc figures.

 This type of budgeting helps the management to avoid traditional expenditures that are no longer required.
 As the base is zero, management can give a new thought to every item of expense and reassess the requirement or possible cost-saving.

 This type of budget prepared to know how much expenditures will be there just to survive (going concern).
 However, any incremental spending over and above that level shall be justified on cost vis-a-vis benefit from the same.

 It’s been generally prepared in companies running into a cash crunch.
-To cut costs the management may just prepare a budget for the survival and any expenditure over and above shall be cut off.
-For example – rent, electricity and basic staff are essential to run the company but training, picnic and celebration expenditures are not required for the survival of the company.
+To cut costs, the management may just make a budget for the survival, and any expenditure over and above shall be cut off.
+For example – rent, electricity and primary staff are essential to run the company but training, picnic and celebration expenditures are not required for the survival of the company.

 #4 – Activity Based Budgeting (ABB)

-Activity-based budgeting is a long exercise to find our cost of each and every activity in a large organization and assess the value addition of the same.
+Activity-based budgeting is an extended exercise to find our cost of every activity in a large organization and assess the value addition of the same.
 This exercise also includes an alternative procedure to perform the same activity or reaching the same goal while reducing the cost.
-In almost every organization, directly or indirectly this budgeting is been prepared and performed.
+In almost every organization, directly or indirectly, this budgeting is prepared and performed.
 However, it depends on the management’s focus to enlarge it or reduce it to a certain level.

 #5 – Kaizen Budgeting

-This has been a guide to Budgeting and its meaning.
-Here we discuss the top 5 budgeting types along with its methods, examples, advantages & disadvantages.
-Do let us know your comments.
+This article has been a guide to what is Budgeting and its meaning.
+Here we discuss the top 5 budgeting types along with its methods, advantages & disadvantages.
+You may learn more about financing from the following articles –